How Old Is Olivia de Havilland? The Screen Siren, Then & Now

 Today, Olivia De Havilland Is 102!

-It may surprise many people to learn that Olivia de Havilland will be celebrating her 103rd birthday this summer!
+It may surprise many people to learn that Olivia de Havilland will be celebrating her 104th birthday in 2020.
 She currently lives in Paris.
 Just prior to her 101st birthday, Queen Elizabeth II honored de Havilland by appointing her Dame Commander of the Order of the British Empire, the oldest person ever given this honor.
 That means the actress is officially known as Dame Olivia de Havilland.

 Like it?
 Share with your friends!